Trump orders US nuclear subs repositioned over statements from ex-Russian leader Medvedev

-WASHINGTON (AP) — In a warning to Russia, President Donald Trump said Friday he's ordering the repositioning of two U.S. nuclear submarines “based on the highly provocative statements” of the country's former president Dmitry Medvedev.
+WASHINGTON (AP) — In a warning to Russia, President Donald Trump said Friday he's ordering the repositioning of two U.S. nuclear submarines “based on the highly provocative statements” of the country's former president, Dmitry Medvedev, who has raised the prospect of war online.

 The president added, “Words are very important, and can often lead to unintended consequences, I hope this will not be one of those instances.”